-- Dissociation of the labor process from the skills of the workers.8 - Separation of conception from execution.9 - Use of this monopoly over knowledge to control each step of the labor process and its mode of execution.10
+3) use of this monopoly over knowledge to control each step of the labor process and its mode of execution9.

 In traditional agency theory, the distribution of information is exogenously given.
 The problem is how endogenously to determine the incentive structure or the distribution of assets that can best solve the agency problem.
 In scientific management, by contrast, the distribution of assets is exogenously given, and the problem of Taylorism is to determine endogenously the distribution of information which is best for a given distribution of assets.
 When, under a certain ownership system, because of asymmetric information, the use of a technology is particularly costly, attempts will be made to devise technologies that imply a distribution of information that fits that system better.